stevejhiggs/macgyver/README.md

 * reactClient - the simplest possible implementation of react.
 Shows how to get the views built and injected client side.
 * reactPlusFlux - shows the integration of react with the flux design architecture and how they compliment each other. - credit to @rtomlinson
+* facebookTutorial - an implementation of the standard facebook react tutorial
+* reactIsoFluxible - shows a fully isomorphic app using fluxible - probably a little easier to follow than the raw flux example

 ## Installation